twisted/txacme/docs/index.rst

 The `.ICertificateStore` and `.IResponder` interfaces are the main extension points for using the issuing service directly.
-For example, a custom implementation might manage the certificate configuration of a cloud load balancer, implementing the ``dns-01`` challenge type by modify DNS entries in the cloud DNS configuration.
+For example, a custom implementation might manage the certificate configuration of a cloud load balancer, implementing the ``dns-01`` challenge type by modifying DNS entries in the cloud DNS configuration.

 .. _txsni: https://github.com/glyph/txsni